Shao-Group/lecture-notes-for-algorithms/README.md

 Students found them very helpful which motivates me to make them public for broader use.

 When writing them I am trying to provide (a), both intuitive explanations and rigorous proofs; (b), pseudo-code for each algorithm;
-and (c), as many examples and figures as possible.
+and (c), as many examples and illustrative figures as possible.

+## How to Use

+To compile into a pdf file, run twice of `pdflatex main.tex`.
+Pre-complied versions are available at [releases](https://github.com/shaomingfu/lecture-notes-for-algorithms/releases).

 ## License

 The notes are distributed under CC-BY-NC license.

-## How to Use

-To compile into a pdf file, run twice of `pdflatex main.tex`.

 ## Feedback